At commencement each year, there are two awards the Department of Scandinavian can make to deserving students majoring in Scandinavian:

 2000-01 Elizabeth Stokkebye (Citation)

 The Gudrun Gytel Fund was established in 1998 in order to provide qualified American University students with the opportunity to further their knowledge of Danish culture, history, language, literature, politics and society.
 The scholarship supports semester or academic year-long study at recognized Danish institutions of higher education in the fields of humanities and social sciences, as well as in architecture, engineering, technology and related fields.

 James I. Healy Undergraduate Travel Fund

 The Healy travel fund was established in 2007 through a generous donation from James Healy, who received a B.A. in Scandinavian in 1990.
-The amount of the award is flexible, and can be used to support travel by currently enrolled UC-Berkeley undergraduates to Scandinavian countries in order to further their study of Scandinavian languages and cultures, with a preference for Danish.
+Within the current available balance of the Healy fund, the amount of the award is flexible, and can be used to support travel by currently enrolled UC-Berkeley undergraduates to Scandinavian countries in order to further their study of Scandinavian languages and cultures, with a preference for Danish.
 Preference will be given to students returning to campus after studying abroad to complete their final semester at Berkeley, but students completing major requirements abroad will also be considered with prior faculty advisor permission.
 Interested students should submit an unofficial transcript and a 1-2 page, single-spaced statement of purpose to the current Undergraduate Faculty Adviser by February 1, with awards targeted for use the following summer or academic year.
 The statement should note the departmental courses taken so far, the relevant details of the study-abroad program, and the importance of the targeted program for the intended course of study.
 NOTE: Undergraduate awards may or may not affect University financial aid status.
 Documentation of travel and study in a Scandinavian country, as well as a summary report of the experience, will be required for all awardees.